Dzh0la/archive-of-tenderness/README.md

-## Letters / Notes / Poems Archive: For Fima

-This is a personal archive.
+# 📦 Archive for Fima

 Not a book.
-Not a statement.
-Just a record of what was shared, felt, missed, survived.

-These pieces span years — from 2021 to 2024 — and are grouped into:
+Not a goodbye.
+Just a breath that wrote itself over four strange, silent years.

+## 🧭 Folders

 - `poems/` — written in breath. some soft, some cutting.
-- `notes/` — memories of books, movies, talks. shared or one-sided.
 - `letters/` — what I said, and didn’t say.
-- `readings/` — excerpts and my responses. reading as a dialogue.
-- `cinema-dreams/` — films that mirrored or echoed my inner world.
+- `notes/` — fragments of memory, scenes, books, pain, and warmth.
-- `readings-issue/` — reading-related fragments, tensions, questions that stayed unresolved.
+- `readings/` — things I read that read me back.

-Each page is a splinter — but also a thread.
-If you’re reading this — it means you found your way here.
-That’s enough.
+- `cinema-dreams/` — shared movie memory, real and phantom.
+- `readings-issue/` — the unfinished shelf of what I still carry.

+---

+If you’re here, you already know why.
+There’s no call to action.
+No apology.
+No demand.

+Just a presence.
+And maybe: a new breath.

-> Letter 100: If you find this — you know my answer.
+> **Letter 100:** *If you find this — you know my answer.*